austinzumbro/portfolio-old/README.md

 I similarly agonized over the typography, but there was a lot less to agonize over.
 I found a tool called [Fontjoy](fontjoy.com) that will generate a trio of Google Fonts.
 I clicked around until I got something I could live with, then agonized over it a little more, and then decided it was good enough.

 I've never had to import Google Fonts before, but the documentation was clear.
 I did somehow gloss over the part about importing different font styles, so I spent a few minutes confused about why I couldn't make anything bold.
 (Of course, right after I figured it out, I decided I didn't like the way those bolded things looked.)

+#### Mobile First

+I have also heard the words "mobile first" a lot in relation to web design concepts, so I did some Googling to check that out.

+As far as I can tell, it's just about beginning your design process while looking at the site in a mobile-sized window, then scaling up the view and fixing what breaks.
+Basically, working "small screen" to "large screen," as opposed to working the other direction.
+In a practical sense, it seems like just utilizing `min-width` instead of `max-width` in the `@media screen` query gets you most of the way there.

+Since everything I read told me that "I should definitely be designing mobile first," I decided that I would do so.
+It was good practice.
+For one thing, I kept forgetting I was working mobile first, and I had to regularly go back and switch where I'd written various stylings.
+I really tangled myself up in knots at one point, but I think I successfully cleaned it up.

 ## Credits